Jak and Daxter: The Lost Frontier: Development

+Following the release of Jak X: Combat Racing in 2005, Naughty Dog began development of The Lost Frontier under the working title Jak PSP.
+The game was originally planned as a PlayStation Portable exclusive and was in the process of being developed by Naughty Dog when it was cancelled.
+Evan Wells revealed that they were unable to sustain the game's development alongside Uncharted: Drake's Fortune and made the decision to pass the project onto High Impact Games.

 Reception

-Jak and Daxter: The Lost Frontier received "mixed or average reviews", according to review aggregator Metacritic.
+Jak and Daxter: The Lost Frontier received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 GameSpot gave the game 7.5/10, calling it "a good addition to Sony's much-loved series" and went on to praise the "solid gameplay, challenging platform puzzles and wacky humour" though felt that the "Dark Daxter levels feel tacked on."
-IGN said, "There's fun to be had here, but it could've been polished a bit more to bring out the value" and awarded it 7.4/10.
-Eurogamer felt "Jak & Daxter: The Lost Frontier is one of the best platformers available for PSP/PS2" and continued "It also stands as evidence that there's life in the old Naughty Dog series yet."
+IGN said: "There's fun to be had here, but it could've been polished a bit more to bring out the value" and awarded it 7.4/10.
+Eurogamer felt "Jak & Daxter: The Lost Frontier is one of the best platformers available for PSP/PS2", and continued: "It also stands as evidence that there's life in the old Naughty Dog series yet."